Support our work

 An official entity such as a government or the United Nations Refugee Agency determines whether a person seeking international protection meets the definition of a refugee, based on well-founded fear.

 Those who obtain refugee status are given protections under international laws and conventions and lifesaving support from aid agencies, including the International Rescue Committee.
-Refugees in the U.S. also have the opportunity to become lawful permanent residents and eventually citizens.

 Who is an asylum seeker?